-They might not take the promotion out of fear for adding to their partner’s existing feelings of low self-esteem.
+They might not take the promotion out of fear of adding to their partner’s existing feelings of low self-esteem.

 Or, they might refrain from starting a new business because of how their partner might react.

 Look, as husband and dad, I’d be the first person to say that being responsible is the most responsible thing to do.

 That means that sometimes you have to think about how you can take care of your family while also pursuing a dream.